sympy/sympy/doc/src/guides/logo.rst

   :align: center
   :alt: SymPy Logo

+Note that the above logo is an SVG version of the logo.

-If you would like to generate SymPy's collection of official logos yourself, you can do so by running:
+If you would like to generate SymPy's collection of official logos yourself, you can do so by first :ref:`installing the required dependencies <build-the-documentation>`, and then running:

 .. code-block:: none